realumhelp/Creality-K1-and-K1-Max_wiki/Install-Custom-Firmware.md

 ## Installation

-- You need USB drive formatted in FAT32.
+- You need USB drive formatted in FAT32 with 4096 allocation size (or exFAT on some USB drive).

 - Copy the desired `.img` firmware file to the root of your USB drive and remove it from your computer.